boldbi/bold-bi-docs/docs/faq/how-to-convert-timestamp-column-from-one-timezone-to-another-in-the-postgresql-datasource.md

 	![Create Expression](/static/assets/faq/images/timezone-expression.png)

-	>**NOTE:** The time difference from GMT to your local time zone should be set manually in the above sample.
+	>**NOTE:** The time difference between GMT and your local time zone should be manually set in the above sample.

-5. Click on the `Update` and you can find the result where the created timestamp column in GMT will be converted into Indian Standard Time.
+5. Click on `Update` and you will find the result, where the created timestamp column in GMT will be converted into Indian Standard Time.

     ![Result preview](/static/assets/faq/images/converted-timezone.png)

-    >**Note:**  This documentation works for all the web data sources in the extract mode only and [PostgreSQL in live](/working-with-data-sources/data-connectors/postgresql/#live-mode-connection) and [extract](/working-with-data-sources/data-connectors/postgresql/#extract-mode-connection) modes in the Bold BI.
-For [MS SQL Server](/working-with-data-sources/data-connectors/sql-data-source/) and [MySQL](/working-with-data-sources/data-connectors/mysql/) data sources, use the following expressions for converting the GMT date column to the Indian Standard Time zone.
+    >**Note:**  This documentation is applicable to all web data sources in extract mode only, as well as [PostgreSQL in live](/working-with-data-sources/data-connectors/postgresql/#live-mode-connection) and [extract](/working-with-data-sources/data-connectors/postgresql/#extract-mode-connection) modes in the Bold BI.
+For [MS SQL Server](/working-with-data-sources/data-connectors/sql-data-source/) and [MySQL](/working-with-data-sources/data-connectors/mysql/) data sources, the following expressions should be used to convert the GMT date column to the Indian Standard Time zone.

 	<table>
 	<tr>